 Giving back to the communities that we live and work in has been a defining part of LoyaltyOne throughout our 20-plus year history.
 As we continue to grow across the globe, so do our initiatives.

-CommunityOne Day began as a means to provide associates with the opportunity to volunteer at a variety of charitable activities to enrich our local communities.
-Last year, LoyaltyOne's annual CommunityOne Day evolved to CommunityOne Week giving associates across Canada, the US, UK, and Netherlands with even more opportunities to volunteer in support of the social causes they are most passionate about.
+CommunityOne Week began as a means to provide associates with the opportunity to volunteer to enrich our local communities.
+Associates from across Canada, the US, UK, and Netherlands have the opportunity to volunteer in support of the social causes they are most passionate about.

 We're inspiring our associates and the business community

 Purchasing green energy

 In 2015, by purchasing green electricity and natural gas from Bullfrog Power at our Toronto, Calgary, and Mississauga offices, we were able to achieve a carbon dioxide (CO2) reduction of 873 tonnes.

 Reducing our harmful impact